Thanasis Antetokounmpo

-Listed at 6 feet and 7 inches, he plays at the small forward and power forward positions.
-He won back-to-back Greek League championships with Panathinaikos in 2018 and 2019 and the NBA championship with the Bucks in 2021.
+Listed at 6 feet 7 inches, he plays at the small forward and power forward positions.
+He won back-to-back Greek League championships with Panathinaikos in 2018 and 2019 and the NBA championship with the Milwaukee Bucks in 2021.

-Antetokounmpo is the older brother of two-time NBA MVP Giannis (who is also his teammate) as well as Kostas and Alex.
+He is the older brother of two-time NBA MVP Giannis Antetokounmpo as well as Kostas and Alex.
+Giannis and Alex are both former Bucks teammates of Thanasis, with all three playing on the same roster in the 2025-26 season.

 Early career

-Antetokounmpo was born in Athens, the second of five boys born to his Nigerian parents, Charles and Veronica Antetokounmpo.

-Thanasis Antetokounmpo began playing youth club basketball with the junior teams of Filathlitikos, in 2008.
-He then played with the senior men's team of Filathlitikos, in the semi-professional level of the Greek fourth division (2010–11 season).
+Antetokounmpo was born in Athens, the second of five boys born to his Nigerian parents Charles and Veronica Antetokounmpo.
+He began playing youth club basketball with the junior teams of Filathlitikos in 2008, and then played with the senior men's team of Filathlitikos in the semi-professional Greek fourth division (2010–11 season).

 Professional career

 Filathlitikos (2011–2013)

 In 2011, Antetokounmpo began his professional level career with Filathlitikos, of the Greek 3rd Division, after previously playing with the club in the Greek minor leagues.
 During the 2012–13 Greek 2nd Division season with Filathlitikos, he averaged 12.2 points, 4.9 rebounds, 1.0 assists, 1.1 steals, and 1.0 blocks per game.
 He was selected by the coaches to play in the 2013 Greek All-Star Game as a special participant, even though he was not actually selected as an all-star, and competed in the slam dunk contest as players from the second division are eligible to compete in the dunk competition.

 After originally declaring for the 2013 NBA draft, he withdrew from the draft on June 17, 2013, along with 17 other players, on the day of the withdrawal deadline.
 He had originally entered the draft with his younger brother Giannis.

 He played four games for Filathlitikos in the 2013–14 Greek A2 League season.
 In a round 2 game against Ermis Lagkada on October 19, 2013.
 He recorded 15 points, 8 rebounds, 1 assist and 1 steal in his team's 76–69 win.